 The following example shows the same data with resized columns, unneeded information removed, and a formatted header row.

-Adding a CSV to Google Drive and Opening it in Google Sheets
+Adding a CSV to Google Drive and Import CSV to Google Sheets

 You can also upload CSV files to your Google Drive and open them in Google Sheets.
 The following steps show how to upload a CSV file to your Google Drive and open it in Sheets.